MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 The Automation Kit uses the Power Platform Creator Kit.
 It was developed to bootstrap and enhance the canvas apps look and feel.
 The Creator Kit uses Fluent UI references and guidelines.
 To learn more about Fluent, go to [Fluent Design System](https://www.microsoft.com/design/fluent/).

 The Creator Kit uses a component library and code components.
-You must enable code components inside all the environments into which the Automation Kit will be installed.
+You must enable code components inside all the environments into which the automation kit will be installed.

 > [!WARNING]
-> You'll have to uninstall and potentially lose all data if the Power Apps component framework for canvas apps isn't turned on for the environments where the Automation Kit is installed or upgraded.
+> You'll have to uninstall and potentially lose all data if the Power Apps component framework for canvas apps isn't turned on for the environments where the automation kit is installed or upgraded.
 Enable the component framework before installing or upgrading.
 >
 >:::image type="content" source="../media/CodeComponentsTurnedOn.png" alt-text="Screenshot of the environments.":::